 As Marshall Goldsmith once suggested, what you did to get you where you are, won’t necessarily help you get where you want to go.

+I could use the analogy of a small business like a local locksmith but instead I’m going to go to the world of sport.
 To help create a clearer picture in your mind, let’s go with this analogy.
 The initial startup phase is like playing football with a bunch of toddlers.
 Undoubtedly, they have tons of energy.
 If you make two teams of very young children (say four year olds) and put them on a soccer field, they are basically going to run amok.
 They won’t play a game that even remotely resembles football.
 They will all be chasing the ball, tripping over each other and practically falling all over themselves.
 If you know anything remotely about football, you will agree it wouldn’t be pleasant to watch.
 Coming back to business, if you are an employee, it can be impossible to play properly with all this going on around you.
 No one stands out, nobody has a designated role, and there is no leader.

 Despite this craziness, if you have great teammates who put in the effort, you might be successful.
 This drive to succeed is usually an important characteristic of the team and what got you started.
 But as you scale—increasing your offerings, adding additional teammates and leadership, and adding new business functions—it ceases to be solely about accomplishments.
 Your play-hard mentality may become your downfall.